This post may contain affiliate links.

 15. Carrots

 Carrots grow deep into the ground, helping to aerate the soil and boost the health of tomato plants.
-These two plants work well as companions as they have differing nutrient needs, avoiding any competition.
+These two plants work well as companions because they have different nutrient needs, avoiding competition.
 The carrots will benefit from the shade provided by tomato plants, creating a ground cover that keeps weeds at bay.